Go Green! - "Race Without A Trace"

 • All race apparel to consist of environmentally-friendly fabrics and screening inks.

-• Influence 125 MORE events (1:5 ratio) to adopt “Race without a Trace” best practices.
+• Influence MORE events to adopt “Race Without A Trace” best practices.